Police arrest 2 near downtown after man fires pellet gun at hammer-wielding suspect

 Olympia police arrested two men Sunday after an incident involving a hammer and pellet gun.

 About 3:20 p.m.
-Sunday, a patrol sergeant had just exited City Hall when he saw a man, 34, headed east on Fifth Avenue, hitting street signs with a hammer.
+Sunday, a patrol sergeant had just left City Hall when he saw a man, 34, headed east on Fifth Avenue, hitting street signs with a hammer.

-The patrol sergeant caught up with the man in the area of Pear Street and Fifth Avenue, and was attempting to talk to him when the sergeant heard “three rapid popping sounds.”
+The patrol sergeant caught up with the man near Pear Street and Fifth Avenue, and was trying to talk to him when the sergeant heard “three rapid popping sounds.”

 The patrol sergeant looked to his right and there was a second man, 20, firing his pellet gun at the man with the hammer.

-“He saw the man hitting things with his hammer and was going to make him stop,” said Lower, citing a police report.
+“He saw the man hitting things with his hammer and was going to make him stop,” said Lower, citing the police report.

 The man threw his hammer at the guy with the pellet gun, then both ran off in opposite directions, Lower said.